Skip to main content

 Lamar Valley Wildlife Watching

 Explore America's Serengeti for exceptional wildlife viewing in the park's most expansive valley.
 Lamar Valley's open grasslands create ideal habitat for large mammals including bison herds numbering hundreds, elk, pronghorn, wolves, and grizzly bears.
-The valley's flat terrain and sparse vegetation allow unobstructed viewing across kilometres of pristine wilderness.
-Dawn and dusk provide optimal times when animals are active, whilst spring brings newborn calves vulnerable to predation.
-Grey wolf reintroduction restored predator-prey dynamics, offering rare opportunities to observe wild wolf packs hunting cooperatively.
+The valley's flat terrain and sparse vegetation allow unobstructed viewing across kilometers of pristine wilderness.
+Dawn and dusk provide optimal times when animals are active, while spring brings newborn calves vulnerable to predation.
+Gray wolf reintroduction restored predator-prey dynamics, offering rare opportunities to observe wild wolf packs hunting cooperatively.
 Bring quality binoculars and remain patient for unforgettable wildlife encounters in this extraordinary natural setting.
+Pro tip: Arrive at Lamar Valley pullouts by 6am during May-June when wolf pups emerge from dens and bears with cubs are most active--look for clusters of cars with spotting scopes marking wildlife sightings, and bring quality binoculars as animals often remain 200+ meters distant for safety.

 White and orange travertine terraces of Mammoth Hot Springs cascading down the hillside with steam rising from hot water flowing over the mineral formations